mesbrj/book-looker-realm/README.md

 # Book looker Realm
-Text and Metadata (file contents and archive), Detection and Extraction Pipeline with powerful web REST API catalog services in an own Kerberos realm.
+Text and metadata (file contents and archive), detection and extraction pipeline, with catalog services, Go terminal-UI and JavaFX UI (mobile and desktop) in an own Kerberos realm.